AI Daily Brief

 Introducing GPT-Rosalind for life sciences research

-Boehringer Ingelheim has launched a centre for artificial intelligence and machine learning in London to expand its AI capabilities in pharmaceutical research and development.
+German drugmaker Boehringer Ingelheim is launching a centre for artificial intelligence and machine learning in London, it said on Monday, as it seeks to expand its AI capabilities in pharmaceutical research and development.

 Lunit Unveils AI Breakthroughs in Oncology at AACR 2026, Boosting Biomarker Precision and Treatment Strategies